Children with SEND who can't attend school for health reasons

-Where a school has concerns about the behaviour of a child with additional needs, or a pupil with a statement of SEN / EHC Plan it should in partnership with others (including the local authority as necessary) consider what additional support or additional placement may be required.
+Where a school has concerns about the behaviour of a child with additional needs, or a pupil with a statement of SEN / EHC plan it should, in partnership with others (including us as necessary), consider what additional support or additional placement may be required.

 The government’s guidance makes it clear that ‘all pupils of compulsory school age are entitled to a full-time education’ and that part-time timetables should only be used ‘in very exceptional circumstances'.